 The mattress cover for the Botanical Bliss line of latex mattresses from PlushBeds is made of non-woven organic cotton.
 Being knit instead of woven, this allows the mattress to maintain maximum elasticity to assist in the exceptional pressure relief the mattress delivers night after night.

-PlushBeds uses all natural latex from the sap of rubber trees to create the Talalay mattress layer as well as the firm Dunlop latex core of the mattress.
-The Talalay layer provides exceptional buoyancy, while the Dunlop layer serves as the mattress’s supportive foundation layer.
+PlushBeds uses all-natural latex from the sap of rubber trees to create the Talalay latex mattress layer as well as the firm Dunlop latex core of the mattress.
+The Talalay latex layer provides exceptional buoyancy, while the Dunlop layer serves as the mattress’s supportive foundation layer.

 The orthopedic foundation of your PlushBeds Botanical Bliss mattress is constructed of all-natural spruce to provide adequate support, while allowing the pressure relieving flexibility necessary for restful, healthful sleep.

 GreenGuard Gold Certification